 Students are expected to attend about five lectures a week during the first year, participate in regular meetings with tutors to discuss work, research in libraries and write at least one essay a week.
 In the second and third years students choose from an enormous variety of lectures and their regular tutorials are supplemented by faculty classes where they discuss work with a larger number of students.
 The thesis gives all students the opportunity to engage in a piece of independent research.
 Throughout the course, students are very much in charge of their own timetable.

 |2nd and 3rd years|

-Six subjects are taken:
+Six courses are taken: